neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ### Create a publication on the source database

 Publications are a fundamental part of logical replication in Postgres.
-They allow you to define the tables for which changes will be replicated to subscribers.
+They define what will be replicated.

 Run this command to create a publication for all tables in your source database: